-Spectators may not: talk to or distract players on the court; coach, either verbally or visually; comment or make visual signals on line calls; sit on the court; get involved with any dispute between the players on the court.
+Spectators may not: talk to or distract players on the court; coach, either verbally or visually; comment or make visual signals on line calls; sit on the court (unless there are bleacher seats on the courts like at SBCC/Pershing Park courts, & it is OK with all players on the court); get involved with any dispute between the players on the court.

 A captain may clarify a rule only if asked by a player.
-Spectators may not sit on the court.

 Pets should not be on the court during a league match even if the facility allows.

-Cell phones and smart watches must be placed in airplane mode or turned off during a league match.
+Cell phones and smart watches must be placed in airplane mode & silenced or turned off during a league match.
 It is assumed that if you are checking your phone that you are receiving coaching.